charlesvill/ObsidianVault/ObsidianVault/CS50/Python.md

 ```
 - python does not have arrays, it only has lists
 - range is used to count up list style (`ie. range(3) == 0 1 2`)
+	- range arguments: range(start, # of times, step) by step meaning if you put 2, skip count 2
 - python still faces the same problem of float imprecision
 - python however does not face integer overflow if the number is too long it will just allocate more bytes of memory to make up to make the entire number
 ##### taking in input in python